Ernie O'Malley: Legacy

-O'Malley was uncomfortable with being addressed as "General" once he ceased being a soldier.
-While he had been an opponent of his adversaries in the War of Independence and Civil War, and retained his uncompromising republican beliefs until the day he died, he bore no ill will towards anyone in his later years.

-O'Malley may have felt that he was "hated thoroughly" by the men he had trained, on account of the demands he had made of them.
-When he died in 1957, five of the many bullets he had received in numerous actions remained in his body.
+O'Malley was uncomfortable with being addressed as "General" once he ceased being a soldier or "gunman", a term he later did not disapprove of.
+While he had fought his opponents in the struggle for independence and during the civil war, and retained his uncompromising republican beliefs until the day he died, he bore no ill will towards anyone in his later years.
+He may have felt that he was "hated thoroughly" by the men he had trained, on account of the demands he had made of them.
+Yet he did not spare himself: when he died in 1957, five of the many bullets he had received in numerous actions remained in his body.